 May 2019 Editor’s Note: since we first published this story, in July 2017, dining options on the DUMBO waterfront have expanded even further.
 See below for exciting updates to our original list.

-While Brooklyn Bridge Park has slowly transformed into a waterfront oasis over the years, the one thing that hasn’t quite kept up is the food.
+Brooklyn Bridge Park has transformed into a waterfront oasis over the years, and the food is finally catching up.

-Until recently, visitors to the park had only a few options: dish out for dinner at River Café, brave the lines at Grimaldi’s or try to snag a picnic table at Fornino.
-With the opening of a luxury hotel and the Empire Stores complex, however, Brooklyn Bridge Park is now one of the borough’s emerging neighborhoods for dining.
-Here, where to eat and what to order at the park’s most exciting new spots.
+Gone are the days when, visitors to the park had only a few options: dish out for dinner at River Café, brave the lines at Grimaldi’s or try to snag a picnic table at Fornino., Brooklyn Bridge Park is now one of the borough’s emerging neighborhoods for dining.
+Here, where to eat and what to order at the park’s most exciting spots.

 55 Water St.